prathM10/Paymentgateway/README.md

-# Paymentgateway
+# Payment-Gateway-Integration

-This Website is developed for dummy online donation.
+This Website is made for dummy online donation